Cultural depictions of Alfred the Great: Background to Alfred's growing reputation

 Alfred was the youngest son of King Æthelwulf of Wessex.
-His father died when he was young and three of Alfred's brothers ruled and died in battle before he ascended to the throne in 871.
-Alfred spent his first seven years of his reign battling the Viking forces, until with Wessex (the last of the Anglo-Saxon kingdoms) half overrun he decisively defeated the Great Heathen Army at the Battle of Edington in 878AD; subsequently the Vikings settled towards the east side of England.
+His father died when he was young, and three of Alfred's brothers ruled and died in battle before he acceded to the throne in 871.
+Alfred spent the first seven years of his reign battling the Viking forces, until as king of Wessex (the last of the Anglo-Saxon kingdoms and half overrun) he decisively defeated the Great Heathen Army at the Battle of Edington in 878.
+The Vikings then settled in the Danelaw towards the east side of England.
 Following this, it is recorded that Alfred reorganised national military service, improved Wessex's defence by building a ring of 33 'burhs' (fortified settlements) and designed and built a small fleet of longships, to protect against further Viking threats.
-From this base, his daughterÆthelflæd and son Edward the Elder began the conquest of the rest of England from Viking control.
+From this base, his daughter Æthelflæd Lady of the Mercians and son Edward the Elder began the reconquest of the rest of England from Viking control.
 As Alfred's reign was pivotal it has often been regarded as the first in the lists of English monarchs.

 Alfred gathered advisers from across England, Wales and Francia to his court, including a Welsh monk and scholar named Asser.
-Alfred's positive image was perhaps overemphasised by Asser who Alfred commissioned to write his biography The Life of King Alfred, the first for an English ruler.
+Alfred's positive image was perhaps overemphasised by Asser, whom Alfred commissioned to write his biography The Life of King Alfred, the first for an English ruler.
 (The manuscript survives in only one copy, which was part of the Cotton library).
-Asser portrays his king 'as the embodiment of the ideal, but practical, Christian ruler'.
+Asser portrays his king "as the embodiment of the ideal, but practical, Christian ruler".
 Alfred's reign is notable for a rebirth of learning: several works were translated from Latin into Old English, with some credited to Alfred himself, works that were considered "most necessary for all men to know"; he made education reforms (including advocacy of education in the English language rather than in Latin) and he established schools to provide education for future priests and secular administrators, so that they might be better in their legal judgements.
-Alfred issued a new law code and commissioned the Anglo-Saxon Chronicle, a collection of annals in Old English that recorded the historical events in England up until 1154.
+Alfred issued a new law code and commissioned the Anglo-Saxon Chronicle, a collection of annals in Old English that recorded the historical events in England and was later extended up to 1154.